 Though not a municipal department, the library formally serves the Towns of Brunswick (20,278) and Harpswell (4,740).
-In addition, the library serves students at Southern Maine Community College, and students and families of St. John’s School.
-Curtis also has a Community Health Information Partnership (CHIP) with Mid Coast Hospital and a partnership with Cornerstones of Science (CoS) which was founded at Curtis in 1999.
+In addition, the library serves students and families of St. John’s School and has a a partnership with Cornerstones of Science (CoS) which was founded at Curtis in 1999.

 In 1903, the library received a gift of land and money from William J. Curtis to build a permanent structure on Pleasant Street.
 The original library building was completed in 1904 and was dedicated to William’s father John Curtis, a celebrated ship’s captain who sailed from the Brunswick area to ports around the world in the second half of the 19th century.

 In October 1999, the library commenced operations in an expanded and renovated 44,000 square foot facility on Pleasant Street.
 The $6.2 million facility was made possible by a combination of public funds ($4.0 million bond approved by a 70% vote) and private support ($2.2 million raised by the library).